 If the airline cancels LH123 (scheduled 10:00) and replaces it with LH456 (scheduled 16:00), the same passengers being moved to a much later flight on the same day, this is more clearly a cancellation triggering EU261 rights.
 The 6-hour gap means the original flight has effectively been cancelled, regardless of the airline's administrative naming.

-The practical advice: where a flight number changes are accompanied by significant time changes, the passenger should treat it as a potential cancellation and assert their rights accordingly.
+The practical advice: where a flight number change is accompanied by a significant time change, the passenger should treat it as a potential cancellation and assert their rights accordingly.
 Where the change is essentially administrative with no operational impact, it usually does not trigger compensation.

 What documents do I need for a cancellation claim?